“I want to be somebody who can show it’s not impossible. Just because there’s not a lot of us doesn’t mean you can’t.”

 In the post, she referenced “black girl joy,” a reassuring phrase for Rouse and her sisters.

 “I guess it’s just living in your truth and being happy with who you are,” she says.
 “As a Black female in America, it’s definitely harder to love yourself with society’s standards.
 People can try to take you down, and situations can, but never let that steal your joy.
 Always have joy in all the things you do.”

-Athletics drew Rouse to Central from 1,500 miles away in Arizona after being recruited by associate head coach Joe Dunham, who previously served as head coach.
+Athletics drew Rouse to Central from 1,500 miles away in Arizona after being recruited by Associate Head Coach Joe Dunham.
 But Central is so much more to her.

-Rouse’s highest finish during the indoor season was a modest ninth-place effort in the shot put at the Dutch Holiday Preview on Dec.
-14, yet she makes an all-America impact on her teammates, Sturman says, such as American Rivers Conference indoor weight throw champ Kennedy Morris ’22, who Rouse calls her best friend.
+Rouse’s highest finish during the 2019-20 indoor season was a modest ninth-place effort in the shot put.
+Yet she makes an all-America impact on her teammates, Sturman says, such as American Rivers Conference indoor weight throw champ Kennedy Morris ’22, who Rouse calls her best friend.